tanmayyy26/Python_with_maths/README.md

 # Python_with_maths
-1st year 2nd semester engineering  practical of MFCS
+1st year 2nd semester engineering  practical of MFCS in Government College of engineering nagpur .